Software development: Testing

 Testing is the process of ensuring that the code executes correctly and without errors.
 Debugging is performed by each software developer on their own code to confirm that the code does what it is intended to.
 In particular, it is crucial that the software executes on all inputs, even if the result is incorrect.
 Code reviews by other developers are often used to scrutinize new code added to the project, and according to some estimates dramatically reduce the number of bugs persisting after testing is complete.
 Once the code has been submitted, quality assurance – a separate department of non-programmers for most large companies – test the accuracy of the entire software product.
+Testing activities may also occur throughout the software development life cycle, depending on the methodology used.
 Acceptance tests derived from the original software requirements are a popular tool for this.
 Quality testing also often includes stress and load checking (whether the software is robust to heavy levels of input or usage), integration testing (to ensure that the software is adequately integrated with other software), and compatibility testing (measuring the software's performance across different operating systems or browsers).
 When tests are written before the code, this is called test-driven development.